square/maker/src/components/ImageUploader/README.md

 ## Basic Usage With Upload Handler
 The upload hander (passed in as the `uploadHandlerFn` prop) should accept an object as the first argument.
 This object will contain the fields:

-- `image`: A `File` instance for the image to upload
+- `imageFile`: A `File` instance for the image to upload
-- `uploadProgressHandler`: A `Function` to push progress updates to the uploader, takes a number as an argument.
+- `uploadProgress`: A `Function` to push progress updates to the uploader, takes a number as an argument.

 If you require the response from your API, it will be added to the image record as the `apiResponse` field.